Sbenziane/Gesture-Based-Assignment/README.md

 Having a variety of integrated functions such as gestures, accelerometer and gyroscope (as opposed to simply tracking motion) ultimately allowed us to give the natural user interface a larger role in the project, and also made the development process as a whole easier.
 Had we used motion tracking the user likely would have only been able to use gestures in-game, whereas our finished project heavily features gestures and movement not only in-game, but also to start the game and to activate the help pop-up.

 ## Architecture for the Solution
-Our application is split into three categories - frontend, backend, and database.
-The architecture of each is described below.
+Our application is split into three categories - front-end, back-end, and database, each of which is described below.

-**Frontend**
+**Front-End**
-The frontend of our application comprises of one html page and three associated Javascript files.
+The front-end of our application comprises of one html page and three associated Javascript files.

 + **templates/index.html** - The `index.html` file gives our application a face, and allows users to interact with the application in a simple manner.
 It contains the webpage heading, the game container, the timer, a lightbulb, tutorial button, the worldwide leaderboard, information regarding the creators, and a link to the project's github repository.
 The file also contains some JavaScript code, which loads the game, connects the Myo armband, handles specific Myo gestures, and controls the opening and closing of the tutorial.
 + **static/js/game.js** - This controls all game related logic, including drawing the wire and loop and updating the position of the loop, as well as saving the user's data upon winning a game.
 It also handles creating collision boxes for detecting when the loop is off the wire, and checking if the loop is on the wire every time the loop position updates.
 If the user loses a game, the file will trigger the lightbulb and buzz noise and the game and timer will be reset.
 If the user wins a game, they are asked to enter a username, which is then pushed with their score to `connect.py`to be saved to the database.
 Note that user scores are saved without the `:` to make it easier to compare how high or low a score is, for example 2:09 becomes 209, 0:59 becomes 059, 3:00 becomes 300.